-ASX has developed a set of standard clauses for inclusion in contracts with third-party service providers for provision of critical services to Austraclear.
+ASX has developed a set of standard clauses for inclusion in contracts with third-party service providers of critical services to Austraclear.
 Similar clauses are also included in the Support Agreement between Austraclear and ASX Operations Pty Ltd, which provides all internal operational services for the facilities.
 The clauses seek to ensure that the agreements meet the resilience, security and operational performance requirements of the FSS.
-In particular, the clauses allow the Bank to gather information from the service provider about the operation of critical functions (see SSF Standard 14.10).
+The clauses also allow the Bank to gather information from the service provider about the operation of critical functions (see SSF Standard 14.10).
 In the event that the Bank concluded that the terms of the service provider agreement did not meet FSS requirements, the clauses require the service provider to negotiate acceptable new terms with ASX in good faith.
-Furthermore, if Austraclear were to become insolvent, the clauses give the Bank an opportunity to negotiate with the service provider to continue service provision (see SSF Standard 14.11).
-ASX is applying these clauses to all new agreements.
+Furthermore, if Austraclear were to become insolvent, the clauses provide for the Bank to negotiate with the service provider to continue service provision (see SSF Standard 14.11).
+ASX applies these clauses to all new agreements with service providers, and has incorporated them into all of its key existing service agreements.

-The resilience, security and operational performance of SWIFT, which Austraclear relies upon for messaging, is primarily overseen by the SWIFT Oversight Group (OG), comprising the G10 central banks and chaired by the National Bank of Belgium.
-In 2012, the OG set up the SWIFT Oversight Forum (SOF) to include 12 additional central banks, including the Bank, in the oversight process.
+The resilience, security and operational performance of SWIFT, which Austraclear relies upon for messaging, is primarily overseen by the SWIFT Oversight Group (OG), comprising the G10 central banks and chaired by the National Bank of Belgium (NBB).
+In 2012, the NBB established the SWIFT Oversight Forum (SOF) to include 12 additional central banks, including the Bank, in the oversight process.
 Through its membership of the SOF, the Bank is able to access information relevant to SWIFT oversight.
 To support its oversight activities, the OG has set proprietary minimum standards - the High-level Expectations (HLEs) - against which SWIFT is assessed.
 In its capacity as a member of the SOF, the Bank receives SWIFT's annual self-assessment against the HLEs.